 I still record this way but I record dry and then add plugins afterwards, and I've never had any noticeable latency on any computer in dozens of years of doing this.
 If you do have latency, you can quickly determine the number of milliseconds and have your DAW software adjust the starting position of your tracks automatically.
 I'd suspect Multitrack Studio can do this for you.

-So yes, in this way you can hear every previous track as well as the one you're actively recording, or you can mute certain ones, or any mix of them as you see fit.
+So yes, in this way you can hear every previous track as well as the one you're actively recording through direct monitoring, or you can mute certain ones, or any mix of them as you see fit.
 I hope this helps!

 Let me know if you have any more questions,